ayahalij/Quivio-frontend/README.md

 - Configure production email settings
 - Set up production database connection

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Commit changes: `git commit -m "Add feature"`
-4. Push to branch: `git push origin feature-name`
-5. Submit a pull request

 ### Development Guidelines
 - Follow PEP 8 for Python code
 - Use ESLint and Prettier for JavaScript/React code
 - Write comprehensive tests for new features
 - Update documentation for API changes
 - Maintain consistent styling with existing codebase

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🐛 Known Issues